samirsahoo007/bigdata/README.md

 * They are both built around the core underlying search library – Lucene – but they are different in terms of functionalities such as scalability, ease of deployment, as well as community presence and many more.
 Solr has more advantages when it comes to the static data, because of its caches and the ability to use an uninverted reader for faceting and sorting – for example, e-commerce.
 On the other hand, Elasticsearch is better suited – and much more frequently used – for timeseries data use cases, like log analysis use cases.

-# Zookeeper:
-* There was a huge issue of management of coordination and synchronization among the resources or the components of Hadoop which resulted in inconsistency, often.
-Zookeeper overcame all the problems by performing synchronization, inter-component based communication, grouping, and maintenance.

 # Data Lakes:
 * A data lake is a storage repository that holds a large amount of data in its native, raw format. ...
 This approach differs from a traditional data warehouse, which transforms and processes the data at the time of ingestion.
 Advantages of a data lake: Data is never thrown away, because the data is stored in its raw format.